-The American Library Association just announced their 2023 award winners for kids and teens.
+The American Library Association announced their 2024 award winners for kids and teens.
+This includes the Caldecott award, the Newbery award, and many others.

 Author(s):